-As your one stop shop for all types of sarongs, we decided to take a step back and visit this rather important question.
-What is a sarong? / What is it used for? / How is it made?
+Being your one-stop shop for all kinds of sarongs, we decided to take a step back and visit this rather important question.
+What is a sarong?/ What is it for?/ How is it made?

-Whether they’re worn for ceremonial purposes, worn on beaches as a bathing suit cover-up, or featured in history books as a traditional garment of the past, sarongs have a long history.
-Worn by both women and men in the Pacific Islands, Africa, and South Asia, a sarong is a long piece of fabric, often decorated with prints and colors that requires no sewing and is commonly draped around the body.
+Whether worn for ceremonial purposes, worn on beaches as a bathing suit cover-up, or featured in history books as a traditional garment of the past, sarongs have a long history.
+Worn by men and women in the Pacific islands, Africa and South Asia, a sarong is a long piece of fabric, often decorated with prints and colors that requires no seams and is commonly draped around the body.

-Originating from the Malay word for "covering", sarongs take on different names in different regions and are historically popular in different parts of the world.
-For example, the people of Africa call it a “kanga” and those from India call it a “sari”.
-Those residing in the South Pacific Islands call sarongs “pareos” while those in the Philippines, Thailand, and Indonesia call it a “sarong”.
-Ancient Greeks even had a similar garment called the “toga”, while the Fijians have a traditional wear for men (similar to the sarong) known as a “lungi”.
-But no matter what it is called – sarongs / pareos hold a special value in certain cultures that date back thousands of years.
+Originating from the Malay word for "covering," sarongs take on different names in different regions and are historically popular in different parts of the world.
+For example, Africans call it "kanga" and Indian people call it "sari."
+Those who reside in the South Pacific islands call sarong "sarong" while those in the Philippines, Thailand and Indonesia call it "sarong."
+The ancient Greeks even had a similar garment called "toga," while Fijians have a traditional men's garment (similar to sarong) known as "lungi."
+But no matter what it is called, sarongs/pareos have special value in some cultures dating back thousands of years.

-Originally reserved for Indonesian royalty, sarongs are now seen as an everyday life garment that is worn around the world and come in a variety patterns.
-A versatile garment and a handmade creation of art, sarongs can be styled in a number of ways and is popularly used when traveling.
-The most basic way of wearing a sarong is to wrap it length - wise across the waist just above the navel and tie the corners until it is tight and secure.
+Originally reserved for Indonesian royalty, sarongs are now seen as an everyday garment that is worn around the world and come in a variety of designs.
+A versatile garment and a handmade artistic creation, sarongs can be paired in a variety of ways and is commonly used when traveling.
+The easiest way to wear a sarong is to wrap it around the waist just above the navel and tie the corners until it is tight and secure.

-Other ways to wear a sarong are as follows:
+Other ways to wear a sarong include the following:

-Sarongs/ pareos are many things to many people and are becoming more and more popular with time.
-While sarongs remain a traditional dress form in the Eastern parts of the world, they have quickly become a staple piece of garment worn around the globe in modern times.
+Sarongs/pareos are many things to many people and are becoming more and more popular with time.
+Although sarongs remain a traditional form of clothing in eastern parts of the world, they have quickly become a staple garment worn around the world in modern times.

-Looking to get a sarong?
+Looking for a sarong?
 Take a look at our collection!
-Our brand is a reflection of our Indian and Italian roots and combines techniques like embroidery, block print, hand screen print from India with a European look.
-Our sarongs/ pareos are made by the best artisan in India, and with the highest quality cotton fabrics; you won’t find better anywhere else!
+Our brand reflects our Indian and Italian roots and combines techniques such as embroidery, block printing, hand screen printing from India with a European look.
+Our sarongs/pareos are made by India's finest artisans and with the highest quality cotton fabrics; you won't find better anywhere else!